lebull/musings/interviews/leadership.md

 ## STAR Examples

+* Univar: I am not being listened to
-  When things got tense with Jon, I gripped about the loud door
+* When things got tense with Jon, I gripped about the loud door

 # 12. Dive Deep